Frequently Asked Questions

 Yes, they shed year round, extra shedding takes place in late Spring and late Fall.
 You should brush your Golden Retriever weekly, at a minimum.

-OFA is "Orthopedic Foundation for Animals" This is where we as breeders go, to get the official opinion of an expert, on our breed health standards.
-OFA gives us the clearance for soundness of Hips, Elbows, Heart and Eyes after being examined by the specialists in each field.
+OFA is "Orthopedic Foundation for Animals" This is where we as breeders go to get the official opinions of experts in their field, on our breeds recommended health standards.
+OFA gives us verification of the clearances, for soundness of Hips, Elbows, Heart and Eyes after being examined by the specialists in each specific field of expertise.

 NO. There are many reasons not to use a harness on your puppy.
 During the first 2 years of life, the puppies joints are developing.
 When you put your puppy on a harness, you shift 20% more body weight onto the rear, rather than the front.
 This in turn can cause more issues with the hips and knees.
 It can also lead to poor and restricted movement on the front end, if the harness isn't well fitted.
 Lastly, a harness teaches a puppy to walk out in front of you.
 This can lead to the puppy believing it is the pack leader, and only leads to other problems in the future.
 Our goal is that you learn to train, not just restrain your puppy, by using the best tools for the job.